 YEC and ATCO: If you have detailed historical rate data, please share it, and it will be added to this page.
 Customers deserve a greater level of transparency!

-Oh – and even with this temporary rebate, this is still 11.6% higher than last winter, which was 12% higher than the previous winter.
+There was a little bit of rate relief for winter 2026, starting Oct 1, 2025 and ending in March.
+And even with this temporary rebate, this was still 11.6% higher than last winter, which was 12% higher than the previous winter.

 Your Yukon Electricity Bill Over Time